Curing black hole singularities with local scale invariance: Conclusion

 {\bf Acknowledgements}

 We thank L. Bonora, M. Cvitan, S. Pallua and I. Smoli\'{c} for stimulating discussions.
-The research was supported by the Croatian Ministry of Science, Education and Sport under the contract no.~119-0982930-1016.
+The research was supported by University of Rijeka under the research support No. 13.12.1.4.05.
+The author declares that there is no conflict of interest regarding the publication of this paper.